 The legal team at Winfrey Law Firm, PLLC has extensive experience in defending clients against DUI charges, however, our attorneys are also skilled at representing defendants who have been charged with other vehicular crimes in this category, including:

 When a driver uses a vehicle that puts others in danger – whether that act was reckless or intentional – the driver usually faces felony charges since these charges are the most serious of vehicle crimes a driver can face.
 If you are charged with any of the following crimes, contact Winfrey Law Firm, PLLC immediately:

 Moving violations are the least serious of vehicular crimes and usually result in a fine if the person is found guilty.
 Some of the more common that we see at our criminal defense firm include failure to use proper turn signals, driving over the speed limit, and running a red light/stop sign.

 While these are considered minor violations, it is also important to note that a driver who has repeated violations can face more serious consequences.
 For example, a driver who is repeatedly cited for speeding will begin accumulating points on their license that could eventually lead to a license suspension.

-Call Winfrey Law Firm, PLLC to schedule a free and confidential consultation if you have been charged with a vehicular crime in Texas.
+Call Winfrey Law Firm, PLLC to schedule a consultation if you have been charged with a vehicular crime in Texas.